 I was contemplating the danger of living passively.
 The dictionary meaning of passivity is “the acceptance of what happens, without active response.”

 Far too often we do accept what happens in life with very little response.
 Where we should stand up we don’t.
 Where we should shout and resist evil, sickness, and lack of any kind we don’t.
-Where we should speak out, far too often we don’t.
-We live passively; not wanting to make too much fuss, allowing ourselves to come “under circumstances” instead of rising above them.
+We unfortunately far too often tend to live passively; not wanting to make too much fuss, allowing ourselves to come “under circumstances” instead of rising above them and being altogether complacent.

 There is an account of a woman in the bible who had been unwell for many years.
-She had spent all her money trying to find a cure, and had become a social outcast.
-However this woman never gave up her hope of being healed, because when she heard of Jesus coming to her town she made sure she was right there amongst the crowd.
-She was in no way passive in her approach, but instead was determined, desperate and persistent.
-She seized hold of Jesus and took what she needed, and as a result she was instantly and radically healed.
+She had spent all her money trying to find a cure and had become a social outcast because of her health issues.
+However it seems this woman never gave up her hope of being healed because when she heard of Jesus coming to town she made sure she was right there amongst the crowd.
+She was in no way passive in her approach but was determined, desperate and persistent.
+She seized hold of Jesus and took what she needed and as a result she was instantly and radically healed.

 “Now a woman, having a flow of blood for twelve years, who had spent all her livelihood on physicians and could not be healed by any, came from behind and touched the border of His (Jesus’) garment.
 And immediately her flow of blood stopped.